Skip to Content

 1. ADA Compliance

-It’s important to consider features that adhere to the guidelines set by the Americans with Disabilities Act (ADA).
-ADA-compliant grab bars have undergone thorough research, testing, and quality control to ensure they meet the highest safety and accessibility standards.
-(For the complete ADA guidelines, click the link to visit their website.)
+It’s important to consider features that follow the guidelines set by the Americans with Disabilities Act (ADA).
+ADA-compliant grab bars have undergone research, testing, and quality control to help meet recognized safety and accessibility standards.
+For the complete ADA guidelines, click the link to visit their website.
+ADA standards include guidance for grab bar placement in commercial and public settings.
+These guidelines can be helpful clinical resources when learning about accessibility, bathroom safety, and general support zones.

 2. Right Length and Size

-Choosing the right length and size of grab bars is essential for their functionality and effectiveness.
-Consider the dimensions of the bathroom and the specific areas where support is required.
-Ensure the grab bar is long enough to provide the necessary assistance and works for all members of the household who may use it.
+Choosing the right length and size of grab bars is essential for both function and safety.
+During a home safety assessment or fall risk assessment, consider the dimensions of the bathroom, the client’s strength and reach, and the specific areas where support is needed.
+The grab bar should be long enough to provide meaningful assistance during daily routines, while also supporting fall prevention and client safety for everyone in the household who may use it.

-ADA guidelines recommend that grab bars must be easily gripped by the hand, typically 1 ¼-2 inches in diameter for circular bars, or 2 inches in cross-section with a radius of 4-4.8 inches for non-circular bars.
+ADA guidelines recommend that grab bars must be easy to grip, typically 1 ¼–2 inches in diameter for circular bars, or 2 inches in cross-section with a radius of 4–4.8 inches for non-circular bars.

 HealthCraft EasyMount straight grab bars are ADA-compliant and offer a range of sizes from 12” to 42” in length, ensuring you can find the perfect fit for your bathroom.
 They also come in a variety of finishes to match every decor.
 Our Invisia Collection and Plus Series of designer 2-in-1 grab bar accessories also meet these same ADA guidelines for grip size and weight capacity.